 So while maybe your favorite color is grass green, it’s good to know how it may affect your customers before you choose it as the main color of your logo.

 McDonald’s keeps this in mind with the red and yellow colors in their logo.
-As primary colors, red and yellow have the tendency to stand out from other colors we see in our day to day lives.
+As primary colors, red and yellow tend to stand out from other colors we see in our day-to-day lives.
 They’re strong, powerful, and bold – just like the brand.
 It doesn’t hurt that red and yellow are common colors that cause people to become hungry.